TommyGong08/MSIF/README.md

 ## Description
 Code for the paper "Leveraging Multi-Stream Information Fusion for Trajectory Prediction in Low Illumination Scenarios: A Multi-channel Graph Convolutional Approach".
+The paper is submitted to IEEE Transaction on Intelligent Systems.